aderixon/talktalk/README.md

 looks worth serious consideration but not if it's just to give it to Sky.
 (Again, see comments on that post too.)

 * 4th Feb: Update call from CEO's office, as promised: still waiting on Openreach who have escalated to their Copper team for review on 9th with a new update scheduled for 11th Feb.

+* 16th Feb: Further update, no change.
+To be escalated to Talktalk Network team to see if there's any way to prod Openreach into action.
+(Missed logging an update call in previous week with same status.)

 ## Costs so far